-INTRODUCTION
+1 INTRODUCTION

 People often interact with a large digital display by distant pointing, or directly pointing at the display with their finger, laser pointer, or other input device.
 Ray pointing is a class of techniques that uses ray casting (the intersection of a ray with a surface) to determine where a person is pointing to, i.e., the precise cursor position on the distant display.
-Ray pointing is advocated as a natural interaction technique with these displays [2,18] as: it does not require any physical surface to operate on (as opposed to mouse-based pointing) [26,25]; it gives access to distant locations without requiring displacement (as opposed to direct-input) [19,29]; it is easily understood by people as it builds upon everyday pointing gestures [29]; and it allows multiple users to interact on the same display without their bodies physically getting in the way [16].
-Thus it is no surprise that ray pointing is increasingly used in both commercial and research systems, especially for large horizontal and vertical displays [28,6,19,16].
-Even game consoles are shifting towards ray pointing for interaction (e.g., Nintendo Wii).
+Ray pointing is advocated as a natural interaction technique with these displays [2,20] as: it allows people to interact from the distance (as opposed to directinput) [21,31]; it does not require any physical surface to operate on (as opposed to mouse-based pointing) [27,28]; it is easily understood by people as it builds upon everyday pointing gestures [31]; and it allows multiple users to interact on the same display without their bodies physically getting in the way [17].
+Thus it is no surprise that ray pointing is increasingly used in both commercial and research systems, especially for large horizontal and vertical displays [6,17,21,30].
+Even game consoles are exploiting ray pointing for interaction (e.g., Nintendo Wii).